-Parramatta: Anthony Layoun, Greg Leleisiuao, Dane Aukafolau, Noel Aukafolau, John Fonua, Dean Matterson, Dylan Brown, Reed Mahoney, Denzal Tonise, Oregon Kaufusi, Dylan Cliford, Salesi Junior Fainga’a, Ray Stone.
+Parramatta: Anthony Layoun, Greg Marzhew, Dane Aukafolau, Noel Aukafolau, John Fonua, Dean Matterson, Dylan Brown, Reed Mahoney, Denzal Tonise, Oregon Kaufusi, Dylan Cliford, Salesi Junior Fainga’a, Ray Stone.
 Interchange: Sean Keppie, Mitch Butfield, Frank Salu, Dom Murphy.
 Coach: Luke Burt.

 Manly 20 (Blake Andrews, Tevita Funa, Bilal Maarbani, Keith Titmuss tries; Tevita Funa 3 goals) def.
-Parramatta 18 (Dylan Brown, Greg Leleisiuao, Denzal Tonise tries; Dylan Brown 3 goals).
+Parramatta 18 (Dylan Brown, Greg Marzhew, Denzal Tonise tries; Dylan Brown 3 goals).
 Referees: Phil Henderson, Adam Cassidy.
 Halftime: Parramatta 14-10.
 Jack Gibson Medal: Cade Cust (Manly).

 Jack Gibson Medal winners

 The Jack Gibson Medal is awarded to the man of the match of the Toyota Cup Grand Final.
 The award is named after legendary coach, Jack Gibson.
 Gibson guided Eastern Suburbs to premierships in 1974 and 1975, the Parramatta Eels to three successive premierships from 1981 to 1983 and was named coach of the Team of the Century.
 He died in 2008.

 2008 Josh Dugan (Canberra)